lokearm/armchar-swish/Ontology/README.md

 # Ontology

-Use make to generate the actual ontology (.ttl) and inference logic (.rules) files.
+Use make to generate the actual ontology (.ttl) files.
-Each file is split into multiple parts (.include and .r respectively) which are concatenated by make.
+Each file is split into multiple parts (.include files) which are concatenated by make.

 The resulting files are